 If skin breaks happen, keep the area clean and use an over-the-counter antibiotic ointment.
 Watch for signs of infection.
-If you have diabetes, visually check your feet for signs of skin breaks or infection.
+If you have diabetes, visually check your feet daily for signs of skin breaks or infection.
 Also, don’t cut out warts or calluses, and don’t cut toenails too short.

 When should I call my healthcare provider?

 Call your healthcare provider right away if a wound starts to swell, turn red, feel warm, or get painful.
 Also call if the redness or warmth starts to spread from the wound.

 Key points about cellulitis

 - Cellulitis is a deep bacterial infection of the skin.

-- It often causes redness, swelling, and soreness.
+- It often causes fever, redness that may spread, swelling, and soreness.

 - Good hygiene, protective footwear, and skin care can help prevent cellulitis.

 - Watch any breaks in the skin for signs of infection.